 Music is a powerful force.
 It bypasses many of our regular functions and boundaries, and connects directly to our imaginations and feelings.

 I create multi-layered performance experiences that invite audiences to broaden their vision and open their hearts, by uniting music with elements of poetry, visual art, and historical context, and sometimes even food, wine, dance and more.
-Music moves me differently when I understand something about where it's coming from, and it is a joy to get to share that.
+Music moves me differently when I understand something about where it's coming from, and it is a joy to share that.

 Photo by SOPHIA GOODENBERGER

-Denise Dillenbeck has toured Europe and America with the Philadelphia Orchestra, and has played with the Seattle Symphony, Baltimore Symphony, Pennsylvania Ballet Theater, Philly Pops, and many other orchestras across the U.S. She is currently concertmaster of the Yakima Symphony, York Symphony, Siletz Bay Music Festival Orchestra, Lake Chelan Bach Festival Orchestra and the Northwest Sinfonietta.
-She was associate concertmaster of the Tacoma Symphony, and has served as concertmaster for orchestras across the states and in England and Germany.
+Denise Dillenbeck has toured Europe and America with the Philadelphia Orchestra, was a member of the Oregon Symphony, and has played with the Seattle Symphony, Baltimore Symphony, Pennsylvania Ballet Theater, Philly Pops, and others.
+She was a soloist with the American Festival Orchestra on a tour of China.
+Currently concertmaster of the Yakima Symphony, York Symphony, Lake Chelan Bach Festival Orchestra and the Northwest Sinfonietta, she was associate concertmaster of the Tacoma Symphony, and has served as concertmaster for orchestras in America, England and Germany.

-Denise performs chamber music with Sage Rendezvous, a group that programs colorful cabaret-style concerts, and she and her husband Mark Goodenberger play music for violin and percussion as DuoDG.
-As a former member of Third Angle New Music Ensemble.
-She has performed and coached chamber music on concert series and at festivals around the country and abroad, such as the American Church of Paris, Westminster Choir College, Bravo Summer String Institute, Max Aronoff Viola Institute, Charles Castleman's Quartet Program, and Icicle Creek Summer Academy.
+Denise performs chamber music for violin and percussion with her husband Mark Goodenberger, and presented contemporary classical music as a member of Third Angle New Music Ensemble.
+She has performed chamber music on concert series and festivals around the world, such as the American Church of Paris, Siletz Bay Music Festival, Westminster Choir College, Bravo Summer String Institute, Max Aronoff Viola Institute, Charles Castleman's Quartet Program, and Icicle Creek Summer Academy.

-Denise holds a Bachelor of Music from New England Conservatory, where she studied with James Buswell, and a Master of Music from the University of Minnesota.
-She was a Fellow at Aspen, Dean of Charles Castleman's Quartet Program, program coordinator of the Philadelphia Orchestra's Strings International Music Festival, and has played for the Oregon Bach Festival, Ernest Bloch Festival, Chautauqua Music Institute, Musicorda, Siletz Bay Music Festival, and the International Congress of Strings.
+Denise studied at the New England Conservatory and the University of Minnesota.
+She was a Fellow at Aspen, Dean of Charles Castleman's Quartet Program, program coordinator of the Philadelphia Orchestra's Strings International Music Festival, and has played for the Oregon Bach Festival, Ernest Bloch Festival, Chautauqua Music Institute, Musicorda, and the International Congress of Strings.
 The San Francisco Chronicle hails her playing as "simply first-rate".